jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 <div class="note info">
   <h5 mardown="1">Drafts don't have dates</h5>
-  <p markdown="1">Unlike posts, drafts don't have a date, since they havn't
+  <p markdown="1">Unlike posts, drafts don't have a date, since they haven't
   been published yet.
 Rather than naming your draft something like `2013-07-01-my-draft-post.md`, simply name the file what you'd like your post to eventually be titled, here `my-draft-post.md`.</p>
 </div>

 ### Baseurl

+Often, you'll want the ability to run a Jekyll site in multiple places, such as previewing locally before pushing to a server.
+Jekyll 1.0 makes that easier with the new `--baseurl` flag.
+Throughout your Jekyll site, simply prefix relative url with `{{ site.baseurl }}` and Jekyll will swap in whatever you pass along ensuring your links remain true in both environments.